rajuprade/FTDI_MCM_CODE/README.md

 # FTDI_MCM_CODE
 USB based MCM Test program C Code
-Developed so that there is no need of Serial port.
+Developed so that there is no need of Serial port.Succesfully Tested.